Prevent Bankruptcy from Medical Bills

-If you lose your job due to a debilitating disease, you lose your health insurance just when you need it the most.
+If you lose your job due to a debilitating disease, you lose your health insurance just when you need it the most, overwhelming medical bills are the number one reason people file for bankrutcpy.
 From doctors' visits, to hospital stays, to medications, the cost to you and your family can be astronomical.
 Fortunately, there are programs in place that can significantly help you with your medical expenses so you can focus your energy where it's needed most: on your health and your relationships with loved ones.

 What is COBRA?